 Jubilee Days; Photo courtesy of Laramie Main Street Alliance

-Mid-Summer Classic: Get jubilant (yes, it’s a verb) as Laramie celebrates the 75th Anniversary of Jubilee Days.
+Mid-Summer Classic: Get jubilant (yes, it’s a noun) as Laramie celebrates the 79th Anniversary of Jubilee Days.
 The small town honors its Western roots with a week’s worth of Professional Rodeo Cowboys Association (PRCA) events, along with a carnival, parade, and weekend street dances where cowboy hats and boots are highly encouraged.

 A view of downtown Laramie; Photo by Linda Paul / Flickr

-Sip: Known by name from its two sibling coffeehouses, the Coal Creek Tap is the newest beer-making establishment in Laramie.
-After opening in March 2014, the brewhouse by the railroad tracks is consistently churning out brews with regional monikers like the Bath Farmhouse Belgian Amber (named for one of Laramie’s first families) or the Bucket of Blood amber IPA (named for the town’s first bar).
+Sip: Known by name from its two sibling coffeehouses, the Coal Creek Tap opened in March 2014 by the railroad tracks and is consistently churning out brews with regional monikers like the Bath Farmhouse Belgian Amber (named for one of Laramie’s first families) or the Bucket of Blood double red IPA (named for the town’s first bar).
 We’d pick the 6 percent ABV, super hoppy Laradise extra pale ale for summer sipping.
 Sit atop the treestump barstools at the Altitude Chophouse and Brewery for a pint or three from its award-winning roster of 4.8 to 7 percent ABV beers.
 The always-on-tap Tumblewheat, a Great American Beer Festival silver medalist, is an easy fit for most palates.
 But if you like ’em dark, indulge in the 7200′ Stout for a rich, nitro-infused swig.

 Medicine Bow Peak; Courtesy of Shutterstock